Please note that as programmes are reviewed regularly, the module list may vary from what is shown here.

 Whilst this is a generic course for teaching in the post-compulsory sector, there is a very strong element of subject specialism.
 This is achieved with a mentor from your curriculum area.
 This mentor will be an appropriately qualified and experienced professional with a real interest in assisting in the development of teachers or trainers in your subject.
 Mentors will be offered training in aspects of our PGCE and observation.
 All of your teaching practice will be with your own students or trainees in your regular workplace.

-Entrants to the programme must normally possess the following minimum qualifications:
+Entrants to the programme must possess the following minimum qualifications:

-• an NQF Level 2 qualification in English or communication, normally grade A*-C GCSE or O-level English Language, or otherwise be able to satisfy the University’s requirements with regard to English Language proficiency.
+• English: An NQF Level 2 qualification in English or communication, normally grade A*-C or 4 & above GCSE or O-level English Language, or otherwise be able to satisfy the University’s requirements with regard to English Language proficiency prior to beginning the programme.

 All applicants are required to attend an interview and initial assessment before admission to the programme.
 Applicants must provide one written reference from someone who is able to comment on their teaching practice.